Deadache

-Deadache is the fourth studio album by Finnish rock band Lordi, released in Finland on 29 October 2008.
+Deadache is the fourth studio album by the Finnish rock band Lordi, released in Finland on 29 October 2008.
 For the release of the album the band renewed their monster outfits.
 Deadache was released during the same week in about thirty countries.
 The official album release party was held at the Tavastia Club in Helsinki on 31 October 2008 (Hallowe'en).

 The first single from the album, "Bite It Like a Bulldog", was released on 3 September 2008.
 By November 2008, Deadache had sold 1,700 copies in the United States.